alfredmed1387/HackerNewsAPICodingTest/README.md

 - The Hacker News API is publicly available and does not require authentication.
 - Only the "best stories" endpoint is required for the core functionality; other endpoints (e.g., comments, user details) are not implemented.
 - The API is primarily read-only; no write or mutation operations are supported.
-- The application is hosted in a trusted environment (no advanced security or rate limiting is enforced).
 - Returned stories may be fewer than requested if the upstream API omits or removes stories.
 - All time values are returned as UTC.
-- Cache durations and concurrency limits are set for demonstration and may be tuned for production.
 - No persistent storage is used; all cache is in-memory and resets on application restart.
 - **Endpoint Parameter Assumptions:**
   - The query parameter `n` in `/api/hackernews?n=VALUE` determines the number of top stories to return.